 Use Apps to Your Advantage

-Kids who are digital natives are primed to learn through apps, so take advantage of these tools.
+Kids nowadays are digital natives and are primed to learn through apps, so take advantage of these tools.
 Smartphone and tablet apps are fun and may make tweens or teens more inclined to listen to your money lessons.
 Younger kids can use parent-approved and downloaded apps to learn how to recognise and count coins, while older kids might keep track of time spent on chores in order to earn and manage their allowance.

 Teach Them to Budget